-The office and work of the Holy Spirit have been declared to us in the Scriptures.
+The work of the Holy Spirit has been declared to us in the Scriptures.
 But the nature of the Holy Spirit is a mystery because it has not been declared in the scriptures.
 We cannot be elaborate on what the Bible is strictly silent on.
 Because the nature of the Holy Spirit is a mystery, some have come to see Him as only a force.
 This conclusion, however, is not accurate seeing that the Scriptures clearly teach that the Holy Spirit is a separate individual being in the Godhead as seen in the following references:

 5-The Holy Spirit inspires: “For the prophecy came not in old time by the will of man: but holy men of God spake as they were moved by the Holy Ghost” (2 Peter 1:21).

 7-The Holy Spirit can be blasphemed: “Therefore I say to you, every sin and blasphemy will be forgiven men, but the blasphemy against the Spirit will not be forgiven men.
 Anyone who speaks a word against the Son of Man, it will be forgiven him; but whoever speaks against the Holy Spirit, it will not be forgiven him, either in this age or in the age to come” (Matthew 12:31, 32).
 By definition, blasphemy is “a contemptuous or profane act, utterance, or writing against God.
 By this simple deduction, the Holy Spirit is part of the Godhead.
 This is also why Peter said that to lie to the Holy Spirit is to lie to God (Acts 5:3, 4).

 8-The Holy Spirit is a witness: “Whereof the Holy Ghost also is a witness to us” (Hebrews 10:15).

 9-The Holy Spirit intercedes for the saints: “Now He who searches the hearts knows what the mind of the Spirit is, because He makes intercession for the saints according to the will of God” (Romans 8:27).